eklinkhammer/deep-rover/README.md

 # deep-rover

 ## Installation Instructions
-Install openAI's gym:
+Setup a virtual env using python 3.6

-pip install gym
+pip install gym keras tensorflow

+If you are not in a virtual env (you really should be), make sure you are using the proper version of pip and python.
+On OS X, the default installation is python2.6.
+To avoid using it, use pip3 and python3.

+For optimal performance, considering building tensorflow from source (https://www.tensorflow.org/install/install_sources)

-## Installation Instructions (Without root access)
+## Installation Instructions (How to create a virtual env without root access)

 In directory $DIR